December 2021

 • Specific — define precisely what you plan to achieve

-• Measurable - Implement a way to measure (weekly tracker is a perfect idea)
+• Measurable — implement a way to track progress (a weekly tracker works well)

 Join us in our New Year: New You Resolutions!

-Write down some small resolutions for January, what actions you'll take to reach your resolution and when you'd like to complete it.
+Write down some small resolutions for January, the actions you'll take, and when you'd like to complete them.

-Click 'Download my New Year: New You Chart' to fill out your resolutions and actions for January.
+Click 'Download my New Year: New You Chart' to get started.

 Jacqui Lewis